Cynth3tik/awesome/README.md

 ## Makefile

-*   [awesome-foss/awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
+*   [awesome-foss/awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin) - A curated list of amazingly awesome open-source sysadmin resources.

 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers